JonoMacC/rewindjs/README.md

 ## ⚠️ Caution

-Rewind is not optimized for performance; it is intended for prototyping and proof of concepts.
+Rewind JS is not optimized for performance; it is intended for prototyping and proof of concepts.

 ## Motivation